bardiya2254kariminia/Age-Transformation-Without-Racial-Bias-Kinship-Verification/README.md

 ### Installation and setup
+for the installation and project setup please use the following setup :
+- `Python  3.11.3`
+- `NVIDIA GPU`
-for the installation and project setup please use the latest cuda setup version and use `Python  3.11.3` or later version. then run the following command in the command line (cmd):
+- `CUDA CuDNN` package the lattest version (important) then run the following command in the command line (cmd):

 ```